bufferapp/android-guidelines/project_style_guidelines.md

 ####2.2.9.1 Use standard brace style

 Braces should always be used on the same line as the code before them.
-For example avoid doing this:
+For example, avoid doing this:

-    class SomeClass {
+    class SomeClass
+    {
     	private void someFunction()
     	{
         	if (isSomething)